JerryShea/xml_pipeline/README2.md

         * Approx 2180 queries, total of 1,634,000 rows, 749 average, avg 1,100 ms per query (because the test takes longer, more queries executed!)

 #### Latency test
-Generate XML at a slower rate than soak test (750 msgs/sec which is about 20MB/sec) so as to reduce load on system and ensure that all components can keep up.
+Generate XML at a slower rate than throughput test (750 msgs/sec which is about 20MB/sec) so as to reduce load on system and ensure that all components can keep up.

 * EC2 c3.xlarge